apache/openwhisk-utilities/scancode/README.md

 ### [Excludes]

-List of paths (inclusive of subdirectories) to exlude from code scanning.
+List of paths (inclusive of subdirectories) to exclude from code scanning.

 ### [Regex]